tatianae2/ml/README.md

 # Machine Learning Notebook

-This project tries to predict perceived usefulness of a Yelp review based on its text.
+This project tries to predict usefulness of a Yelp review based on its text and grade.

 ## Getting Started